imsamdez/bug_nestjs_typeorm_mysqlpool/README.md

 This repo illustrate an issue with typeorm subscribers.

+In this dummy example, we have :

+- An entity Article
+- An entity Comment
-In this dummy example, we have two entities: Article and Comment and a MySQL pool size set to 10 (default value).
+- A MySQL pool size set to 10

-A `afterLoad` subscriber is defined on Article.
+- A `afterLoad` subscriber on Article (see bellow)

 ```typescript
   // src/Article/article.subscriber.ts